zachwe/tortoise-tts/README.md

 ### Setup

-Download Python and run the installer.
+Download Python and Git and run their installers.

-After installing python, open the Start Menu and search for `Command Prompt`.
-Type `cd `, then drag and drop the folder you want to work in (experienced users can just `cd <path>` directly).
+After installing Python, open the Start Menu and search for `Command Prompt`.
+Type `cd `, then drag and drop the folder you want to work in (experienced users can just `cd <path>` directly), then hit Enter.

-Paste `git clone https://git.ecker.tech/mrq/tortoise-tts` to download TorToiSe and additional scripts.
+Paste `git clone https://git.ecker.tech/mrq/tortoise-tts` to download TorToiSe and additional scripts, then hit Enter.
 Inexperienced users can just download the repo as a ZIP, and extract.

 Afterwards, run `setup.bat` to automatically set things up.